 While the regulation of L10 is both interesting and complex, it is important to note that it does not set a canonic precedent for each ribosomal protein.
 Some others share the same regulatory mechanism, however, there is a variety of mechanisms described in other literature.
-Undoubtedly, there are likely more mechanisms in the control of r-proteins which are not yet elucidated.
+It is possible that there are more mechanisms in the control of r-proteins which are not yet elucidated.

 SUMMARY AND OBJECTIVES